 Conductors and soloists

 German-French cellist Nicolas Altstaedt is one of the most sought after and versatile artists today.
-As a soloist, conductor and artistic director, he performs repertoire from early music to contemporary, playing on period and modern instruments.
+As a soloist, conductor, and artistic director, he performs repertoire spanning early music to contemporary, playing on period and modern instruments.

 Highlights of the 2020/21 season included several collaborations with Munich Kammerorchester, returns to Orchestre National de France, the Strasbourg Philharmonic and Fondazione per l’orchestra della Svizzera Italiana, and debut appearances with the Gulbenkian Orchestra at the Espinho Festival in Portugal and with Montpellier Orchestra.
 Nicolas also appeared at summer festivals in Budapest, Salzburg, and Oslo and was Artist in Focus at the Alte Oper in Frankfurt and Artist in Residence at the SWR Symphonieorchester with Teodor Currentzis in 2019/20.